minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ### Test result retention

 When a user has retrieved their test result via a token, they need to confirm in the CoronaCheck app that this is indeed the correct result that should be converted to a QR.
 This process is cancelable by the user, and is not atomic (e.g. it could fail before a QR has been generated succesfully).
 To avoid the user ending up with neither a valid code nor a valid QR, the test result should not be immediately removed after succesful retrieval.
-A grace period of 10 minutes should be respected, so that if the user cancels the operation and re-enters the code, they can still retrieve their result.
+A grace period of 24 hours should be respected, so that if the user cancels the operation and re-enters the code later, they can still retrieve their result.

-To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field.
+To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field, so the fact that during the 24 hour window the user could retrieve the result multiple times, is ok.

 ### Error states